 - Start date – Preschools are a little different than regular school.
 Some schools start with the public school system in your area, others start earlier or later.
 One school we toured even had one spot available January 1 of the new year, so we could have started right away.

 You can have the template for a “Pay what you want” price!
 After years of giving away templates, the resources it takes to deliver templates I’ve made are no longer free.
 Pay what you want!
 And I hope this is useful to you.
+You can enter $0 if you need.

 After downloading the Excel spreadsheet, you can open or upload it to use in Google Spreadsheets (or just use in Excel or Open Office).